Snehlata216/Online-shoping/README.md

 Brief overview of the technology

 HTML: HTML is used to create and save webdocument.
-E.g. Notepad/Notepad++ CSS : (Cascading Style Sheets) Create attractiveLayout
+CSS : (Cascading Style Sheets) Create attractiveLayout
 JavaScript: it is a programming language,commonly use with web browsers.
 Back end: PHP, MySQL